go-goyave/goyave/docs_src/src/guide/basics/responses.md

 #### Response.Status

 Write the given status code.
+Calling this method a second time will have no effect.

 | Parameters   | Return |
 |--------------|--------|